tdwg/bdq/tg2/_review/docs/implementers/index.md

 ## Presentation of Results

-We are agnostic about how reports from BDQ Core can be reported
+We are agnostic about how reports from BDQ Core can be reported, e.g. as aggregated results, on web pages for individual records, as spreadsheets of results with issues for quality control, etc.

+Reports SHOULD identify tests to consumers of those reports using at least the skos:prefLabel for the test class, e.g. VALIDATION_COUNTRY_FOUND.

 ### Data Quality Reports